MicrosoftDocs/playfab-docs/playfab-docs/features/data/content-delivery-network/quickstart.md

 - **File uploading**: Your file will be available immediately.

-- **File overwriting**: The old file will appear to users for up to 24 hours until it's overwritten with the new file.
+- **File overwriting**: The old file will appear to users for up to 24 hours, until it's overwritten with the new file.

-- **File deletion**: The file will continue to exist for up to 24 hours while the delete command removes it from all edge locations.
+- **File deletion**: The file will continue to exist for up to 24 hours, while the delete command removes it from all edge locations.

 ## Uploading assets